Start downshifting your life to a slower pace.

-- Make your lifestyle a priority– What is it you dream about?
-Is it living in the country, being debt free, or traveling around the world?
+What is it you dream about?
+Is it living in the country, being debt-free, or traveling around the world?
 What steps do you need to take to make your dreams come true?
 Write your goals down and take small steps toward your dreams.
 Whatever inspires you, make it a priority even if it takes one step at a time.
 Through hard work and determination, you can accomplish your lifelong dream.

 Figure out what’s important and let nothing stand in your way!

 Slow down and enjoy every task

 A big part of living simply is slowing down, which can be a real challenge for a society that’s driven by the fastest, newest, and the next best thing.
 Whether it’s cleaning a chicken coop or making a homemade meal, enjoy the task at hand.
 Live in the moment, invite the kids to join you and make a game of whatever you’re trying to accomplish.
 Don’t let your mind wander to the list of chores waiting for you, find ways to make work fun.
 Stop worrying about tomorrow and start living in the moment.

 There’s something so natural about feeling the dirt between your fingers, sand between your toes, and the sun on your face.
 One of the first steps to living a simpler life is allowing the wonders of nature to connect with your soul.
 Start today by taking a break to enjoy nature and its calming effect.
 Dig your hands in the soil as much as you can and connect with the earth by feeding the birds, plant a garden, and just stand in awe of the changing seasons.
 Make it a point to actually stop and smell the roses.